 The judge issues a decision titled a Findings and Award that gives Debbie temporary disability for the period she believes she could not work due to her injury.

-A Findings and Order is a decision by a judge based on evidence that does not award benefits to the injured worker.
+A Findings and Order is a decision by a judge based on evidence that does not award benefits to you.

-Usually, a Findings and Order means the insurance company has proven the injured worker is not entitled to benefits.
+Usually, a Findings and Order means the insurance company has proven you are not entitled to benefits.